tbela99/css/docs/parser.md

 ### capture_errors

-_boolean_: Default _true_. if false, throw an exception on parse error.
-Otherwise, use getErrors() method to retrieve the error details. default to true
+_boolean_: Default _true_. silently capture error. use getErrors() method to retrieve the error details.
+If false throw an exception on parse error. default to true

 ## Parser Methods